Lebokmts/MediTrack/TemplateAnalysis.md

 ## **Justification:**
 For the MediTrack project, the best-fit GitHub project template is the Automated Kanban:

-Automated Kanban: This template is highly suitable for Agile methodologies as it provides streamlined task management through automated progress tracking.
+This template is highly suitable for Agile methodologies as it provides streamlined task management through automated progress tracking.
 As issues progress through the workflow (Backlog → To Do → In Progress → Done), automation removes the need for manual task movement, which saves time and reduces the chance of errors in task tracking.
 This will be especially useful for MediTrack's fast-paced development environment where tasks need to be tracked efficiently across different stages.